123456789_123456789_123456789_123456789_123456789_

 end

-Here, Rails assumes that the :id column should be used as the primary key for the association between an order and its books, just as with a regular has_many / belongs_to association.
+In this setup, Order has a composite primary key consisting of [:shop_id, :id], and Book belongs to Order.
+Rails will assume that the :id column should be used as the primary key for the association between an order and its books.
 It will infer that the foreign key column on the books table is :order_id.
-Accessing a book's order:

 order = Order.create!(id: [1, 2], status: "pending")